admazzola/super-degen-run/ARCHITECTURE.md

 ## TODO

+-server is only sending one particular chunk
+-server keeps sending and sending.. client thinks they dont  have them yet

  - Client loads in and realizes it doesnt have data for nearby chunks - it will ask the server for them [array of chunk Ids]
 - THe server will respond to the request for those chunks' data and will send it to the client